 Unfortunately, the Giant Schnauzer has inherited a goodly selection of genetic disorders and diseases, including a propensity for skin allergies, hip and elbow dysplasia, hypothyroidism, Von Willebrand disease and osteochondritis dissecans.

-kites are best described as stoic, alert and naturally suspicious to strangers. these noble dogs were originally bred for hunting and guardian duties and that means we’ll need just a little bit of training and encouragement to see them apply their instincts in the service of protecting you and your family.
+These noble dogs were originally bred for hunting and guardian duties, and that means we’ll need just a little bit of training and encouragement to see them apply their instincts in the service of protecting you and your family.

 Their gorgeous, fluffy coats hide a dog that is powerfully built, with thick, heavy bones and dense musculature.
 These Japanese giants are very strong-willed and normally quiet which lends them an air of aloofness.

 While they can be affectionate in their own way, these dogs do best in the hands of an experienced, equally strong-willed owner who can master them and does not need a ton of physical affection.